murmcraft/bioinfo_rnd_task/README.md

 - variant calling summary report

 The workflow is tested with a small WGS dataset - NA12878 aligned to GRCh37 reference genome.
-The raw data was obtained from [GATK test data sets](https://console.cloud.google.com/storage/browser/gatk-test-data) and aligned to the GRCh37 reference genome with `bwa mem` according to GATK workflows.
+The raw data was obtained from [GATK test data sets](https://console.cloud.google.com/storage/browser/gatk-test-data) and aligned to the GRCh37 reference genome with `bwa mem` according to [GATK workflow](https://github.com/gatk-workflows/gatk4-data-processing/blob/master/processing-for-variant-discovery-gatk4.wdl).

 ## Build and run the Docker image